denten/denten.github.io/_includes/CV/06-talks.md

 - "Digital Humanities at Columbia."
 Lecture by invitation at the Integrative Graduate Education and Research Traineeship, Department of Computer Science, Columbia University on November 27, 2012.
 - "Growth and Decay of Shared Knowledge."
-Lecture at the Berkman Center for Internet and Society, Harvard University on April 3, 2012.
+Lecture at the Berkman Klein Center for Internet and Society, Harvard University on April 3, 2012.
 - "Reflections on the 'Laboratory' Paradigm in the Humanities."
-Lecture at the Berkman Center for Internet and Society, Harvard University on December 13, 2011.
+Lecture at the Berkman Klein Center for Internet and Society, Harvard University on December 13, 2011.
 - "Nothing is at Stake, Everything is at Stake: Literary Studies Today."
 Talk by invitation at the Graduate Professional Development Seminar, Mahindra Humanities Center, Harvard University on October 26, 2011.